 Floor plans may be the most familiar type of plan view.
 In 2D or 3D, a floor plan will display the interior layout of the home or building you are designing.
 As is the case with all other types of plan views, the viewpoint is from above the building, looking down.

-The level of detail in a floor plan can vary widely, depending on the intended use for the plan.
-For example, a very basic 2D floor plan may show nothing more than the rooms, their dimensions and the doorways.
+The level of detail in a floor plan can vary widely, depending on the intended use of the plan.
+For example, a very basic 2D floor plan may show nothing more than the rooms, their dimensions, and the doorways.
 On the opposite end of the spectrum, you may find stunning 3D floor plans that display every last detail — from the basic layout all the way down to the particular materials used on interior surfaces.

 Roof Plans